 • Trash and recycling removal services

-• Cleaning, painting and upkeep of exteriors and common areas, such as hallway walls, carpeting, clubhouse, etc.
+• Cleaning, painting and upkeep of exteriors and common areas (hallways walls, carpeting, clubhouse, and more)

 • Maintenance and repairs on exterior building surfaces

-• Maintenance of shared amenities, such as pool, fitness equipment, clubhouse, etc.
+• Maintenance of shared amenities (pool, fitness equipment, clubhouse, etc.)

 • Security system